matthewlehew/build25labmanual/labmanual.md

 ## Welcome to Your Lab Environment

+(And this is a test string to make sure it's pulling correctly.)

 To begin, log into the virtual machine using the following credentials: +++@lab.VirtualMachine(Win11-Pro-Base).Password+++

 **Note:** Text formatted as an +++example+++ represents type text.
 Clicking on this text will automatically insert it to prevent any typing errors.